dij0s/PETAL/thesis/bachelor_thesis.typ

 The system shows particular strengths in contextual reasoning and structured planning for actionable energy planning tasks.
 However, the evaluation reveals significant limitations including unsupported claims, inconsistent data interpretation and high variability in automated scoring, indicating reliability concerns.

-In conclusion, while the solution shows promise for assisting users in municipal energy planning by effectively retrieving, contextualizing and presenting geospatial data through natural language queries, it requires further refinement to achieve industrial-grade robustness.
+In conclusion, while the solution shows promise for assisting users in municipal energy planning by effectively retrieving, contextualizing and presenting geospatial data through natural language queries, it requires further refinement to achieve production-grade robustness.
 The system demonstrates potential for supporting expert users in their planning processes but poses risks for uninformed users who may be misled by confident yet unsupported recommendations.

 #abstract-footer("en")